OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function cancelBatch(bacthID)

-**Description**:<p align="justify">Cancel a  batch (remove the batch mode from the DSU) and remove any changes made.
+**Description**: Cancel a  batch (remove the batch mode from the DSU) and remove any changes made.
 If multiple batches are open, it does nothing, and changes made in the current virtual batch could still be anchored.
-No perfect behaviour is possible; if this aspect is important, then only one “batch” should be allowed to be opened on an instance.</p>
+No perfect behaviour is possible; if this aspect is important, then only one “batch” should be allowed to be opened on an instance.

 ### Function commitBatch(bacthID, callback)

-**Description**:<p align="justify">Completes batch processing by anchoring all changes in this DSU instance caused during batch processing.</p>
+**Description**: Completes batch processing by anchoring all changes in this DSU instance caused during batch processing.
 The callback is called with an error if batchInProgress() reports that no batch has yet been scheduled by beginBatch().

 | **Name** | **Type** | **Value** | **Description**       |